gahlshemy/gahlshemy.github.io/index.md

 Beyond math, I've recently developed interests in data science and programming, as well as philosophy and world history.
 I also greatly enjoy debate, playing soccer, going on runs, skiing, hiking, kayaking, thrifting, walking around San Francisco, and much more!

-Feel free to check out the [blog](https://gahlshemy.github.io/blog) and some projects I'm proud of!
+Feel free to check out the [blog](https://gahlshemy.github.io/blog) and some projects I'm proud of.
 Also do not hesitate to [reach out](mailto:gahlshemy@ucsb.edu) to me at any time if you have comments on the site, or anything, really.
 I'd love to chat!